 - Chemotherapy.
 Chemotherapy drugs are used to kill cancer cells.
 Systemic chemotherapy is given in either pill form or through an IV.
 Intravesical chemotherapy, which is only used for very early-stage bladder cancers, is administered directly into the bladder.

 - Immunotherapy.
 Immunotherapy uses medication to help your immune system recognize and kill cancer cells.

 Bladder pain is more common in women.
 This is likely due to the fact that the two most common causes of bladder pain — urinary tract infections and interstitial cystitis — more often affect women than men.
 It may be also due to the fact that the bladder comes into direct contact with a woman’s reproductive organs, which may cause irritation and aggravate symptoms.

-Up to 12 percent of women may have early symptoms of interstitial cystitis.
+Up to of women may have early symptoms of interstitial cystitis.
 Research suggests that at least 40 to 60 percent of women develop a UTI during their lifetime, most of which are bladder infections.

 The differences in a woman’s anatomy increase the risk of bladder infections.
 A shorter urethra means that bacteria are closer to a woman’s bladder.
 A woman’s urethra is also closer to the rectum and vagina where bladder infection-causing bacteria live.

 Men have a higher risk of developing bladder cancer.
 According to the American Cancer Society, bladder cancer is the fourth most common cancer in men.
 The chance that men will get bladder cancer in their lifetime is around 1 in 27.
 The lifetime chance for women is approximately 1 in 89.

 Since the bladder sits in the middle of the body, bladder pain is usually felt in the center of the pelvis or lower abdomen as opposed to one side.